publiccodenet/smart-cities-public-code/README.md

 # Smart Cities?
 Public Code! website

-Website for «Smart Cities?
-Public Code!» programme by the University of Applied Sciences Amsterdam, City of Amsterdam and the Foundation For Public Code.
+Website for *Smart Cities?
+Public Code!* programme by the University of Applied Sciences Amsterdam, City of Amsterdam and the Foundation For Public Code.

 This site builds with [Jekyll](http://jekyllrb.com/), as is the default of [GitHub pages](https://pages.github.com/) and uses the [Foundation For Public Code Jekyll Theme](https://github.com/publiccodenet/jekyll-theme).